Committee (3rd Day) (Continued)

 Tonight the noble Lord can because the Secretary of State is leading on this important matter.
 She is as committed as I am to ensuring that such a body is set up shortly.
 She has been consulting widely with civil society groups, industry and academia, some of which has been mentioned tonight, to refine the scope and functions of the body.
 It will work closely with the Information Commissioner and other regulators.
 As the noble Lords, Lord Clement-Jones and Lord Patel, mentioned, it will identify gaps in the regulatory landscape and provide Ministers with advice on addressing those gaps.

-It is important that the new advisory body have a clearly defined role and a strong relationship to other bodies in this space, including the Information Commissioner.
+It is important that the new advisory body has a clearly defined role and a strong relationship to other bodies in this space, including the Information Commissioner.
 The Government’s proposals are for an advisory body which may have a broader remit than that suggested in the amendment.
 It will provide recommendations on the ethics of data use in gaps in the regulatory landscape, as I have just said.
 For example, one fruitful area could be the ethics of exploiting aggregated anonymised datasets for social and commercial benefit, taking into account the importance of transparency and accountability.
 These aggregated datasets do not fall under the legal definition of personal data and would therefore be outside the scope of both the body proposed by the noble Lord and, I suspect, this Bill.

 Technically, Amendment 78 needs to be more carefully drafted to avoid the risk of non-compliance with the GDPR and avoid conflict with the Information Commissioner.
 Article 51 of the GDPR requires each member state to appoint one or more independent public authorities to monitor and enforce the GDPR on its territory as a supervisory authority.
 Clause 113 makes the Information Commissioner the UK’s sole supervisory authority for data protection.
 The functions of any advisory data ethics body must not cut across the Information Commissioner’s performance of its functions under the GDPR.